 The story of Lowther Castle illustrates the importance of sound financial management.
 A fortune that took years to build was lost virtually overnight because the business owner threw caution to the wind; he ignored the books, took his income for granted and failed to curb his unnecessary expenditure.

 Don’t be like the Yellow Earl.
 Your business cannot afford financial mismanagement.
-Hiring an accounting professional for your bookkeeping and cash flow management is one of the best investments you’ll ever make.
+Hiring an accounting professional for your bookkeeping, cash flow management, and tax affairs, is one of the best investments you’ll ever make.